venkatnarayantl/AgenticCareerCounsellor/README.md

+---
+NOTE : THE PPT (PDF) WHICH IS UPLOADED IN THE GOOGLE FORMS IS MY OLD ONE THE PPT WHICH I ULOADED HERE IS UPDATED ONE AND THIS THE FINAL PROJECT.
+KINDLY GO THROUGH THIS PDF ATTACHED IN THE REPO
+---
 # 🧠 Agentic Career Counsellor

 An intelligent AI-powered agent that helps students make informed, personalized, and future-ready career decisions by analyzing their interests, academic background, and real-time labor market trends.
 Built using IBM Watsonx.ai, this project fulfills the challenge outlined in Problem Statement No. 15 – Agentic Career Counseling Companion under the IBM Internship Program.